 - Weigh ingredients instead of using volume

-- Let the dough rest (autolyse) before judging texture
+- Let the dough rest before judging texture

-If you want a deeper breakdown of how hydration changes crumb structure, see the full guide in the Dough Hydration Cheat Sheet (your hydration pillar).
+If you want a deeper breakdown of how hydration changes crumb structure, see the full guide in the Dough Hydration Cheat Sheet.

-Without strong gluten structure, gas escapes instead of lifting the loaf.
+Without a strong gluten structure, gas escapes instead of lifting the loaf.

 Gluten is the framework that holds bubbles in place.
 If it’s weak, the dough spreads instead of rising.